Recommended equipment and materials

 The details of what I use and recommend are below with some affiliate links to Amazon.com & Amazon.co.uk.
 This means I get a small commission for recommending these products with no extra cost to you.
 For stores in the UK and their online stores, I've listed them further below.

 If you enjoy the free resources, donations/tips of any amount are welcome to help sustain my work!

-There are excellent compasses and geometry sets available by Helix, Staedtler, Rotring, Faber Castell, Jakar, Maped, Linex, Alvin and so many more international brands that I am not familiar with.
-I therefore suggest looking at reputable brands and build quality.
-Don't be tempted by cheap, mass produced, brandless kit, they won't work so well.
+There are excellent new & modern quality compasses and geometry sets available from: Helix, Staedtler, Rotring, Faber Castell, Jakar, Maped, Linex, Alvin and so many more international brands that I am not familiar with.
+I asked on Instagram and here are some brand suggestions: Ecobra, Draftex, Pelkan, Dux, Camel/Camlin, Nobel, Kronos, Koh I Noor Hardtmuth, Botti, S&A. I therefore suggest looking for reputable brands and build quality.
+Try to look at their top to middle range products, not ones aimed at school children.
+Don't be tempted by cheap, mass produced, brandless kit online, they really won't work so well.

 Look for these particular features that are useful for constructing patterns:

 A thumb wheel: allows for small adjustments and remains fixed in the position you set.

 A sharp point: School compasses are often blunt and rounded, look for a sharp point, a shouldered point is even better.

 A 2mm lead holder: This you can switch to a hard lead, sharpen with a lead sharpener or emery board.

 A well built universal pen attachment: to switch from the 2mm lead provided to any pen or pencil of your own;